The Bankrate promise

 How auto loans work

-Approval for a car loan works much the same way as other types of financing.
+Approval for a car loan works much the same way as other types of financing like mortgages.
 The lender reviews your application, assesses your credit score and financial situation and determines your creditworthiness based on several factors.

 The length of your car loan affects your monthly payment and how much interest you pay in total.
-The shorter the term, the higher your monthly payment will be — but you’ll also pay less interest, because it will have less time to accrue.
-Most car loans are for a term of two to seven years.
+The shorter the term, the higher your monthly payment will be — but you’ll also pay less interest because it will have less time to accrue.
+Most car loans are for a term of 24 to 84 months.

-Take, for example, a $20,000 loan with a five-year term and a 3 percent interest rate would result in $1,562 total interest paid.
-The same amount and rate for a three-year term would be just $938 total interest.
+For example, a $20,000 loan with a five-year term and a 6.00 percent annual percentage rate would result in just under $3,200 total interest paid.
+The same amount and rate for a three-year term would be just $1,904 in total interest.

 Auto loan terms to know